This Canon Powershot SX70 camera, in my opinion, is the best camera to take on a safari or any type of travel

 The Proof – Safari Photos I Took with the Canon SX70

-To see more photos and video of the animals we saw in Tanzania, visit our Photo Album.
+To see more of the animals we saw, visit our Tanzania Photo Album.

-Sure, you could bring a DSLR or mirrorless camera with several interchangeable lenses — but there are trade-offs:
+You could absolutely bring a DSLR or mirrorless camera with interchangeable lenses, but for most travelers, there are real trade-offs:

-I saw lots of people on safari juggling big huge zoom lenses.
-But I got just as close with my SX70, and I was a lot more relaxed doing it.
+I saw plenty of people on safari juggling giant zoom lenses.
+Meanwhile, I was getting great close-up shots with my Canon SX70 and feeling a lot more relaxed.

 Can’t You Just Use a Phone?